Sugar Talk Sugar Talk

 Of course, due to their varying strengths, light and dark cane muscovado sugar are used in different types of baked goods.
 For example, the rich flavour of dark cane muscovado sugar makes it much better suited to the production of chocolate and fruit-based baked goods, with its most popular uses being chocolate brownies and Christmas puddings.
 Light cane muscovado sugar, on the other hand, is more suited to the production of golden baked goods such as cookies or carrot cakes.

 • Developing flavour in sauces, glazes and marinades

 • Serving as the core ingredient in toffee and caramel sauces

 • Adding depth and developing flavour in chutneys and pickles

 In terms of commercial manufacture, dark cane muscovado sugar is a more widely used ingredient because it enables a one product application and can be used instead of white sugar and molasses, which brings with it several significant cost savings and production efficiencies.

 Can muscovado sugar be substituted?

 In domestic baking, soft brown sugar may serve as an adequate replacement for muscovado sugar.
 However, the key difference is that muscovado sugar is cane sugar that naturally retains molasses due to being partially refined, whereas soft brown sugar is refined white sugar that is then blended with either refiner’s syrup, treacle or molasses.
 This difference has a subtle but important bearing on taste, and commercial manufacturers are therefore advised not to use the two products interchangeably.

 Ragus’ commitment to quality results in muscovado sugar of the highest calibre.
-To find out if our muscovado sugar is the most suitable pure sugar product for your application, contact a member of our customer services team on +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To find out if our muscovado sugar is the most suitable pure sugar product for your application, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.